arkency/posts/posts/2014-04-01-unicorn-successful-deploy-verification-procedure.md

 Now that you know how, you are still probably wondering why.

-Not everything can be catched up by your tests, especially not errors made in production environment configuration.
+Not everything can be caught by your tests, especially not errors made in production environment configuration.
 That can be even something as simple as typo in `config/environments/production.rb`.